Gabriellm2003/remote_sensing_missing_data/README.md

 Before running any step it is necessary to install all the requirements listed in 'requirements.txt'.

 ### Image Classification
-All the necessary code to train the classification models are located in the folder 'classification'.
+All the necessary codes to train the classification models are located in the folder 'classification'.

 To train classification models, run the following command: